 What if coffee farmers in Zimbabwe could process their beans in less time with less effort?
-How would the quality of their product increase—and thereby grow their incomes?
+Would this increase the quality of their product and, thereby, their income?
 Thanks to partnerships with TechnoServe and Nespresso, a group of farmers is finding out.

-The program provided a stable livelihood for these women and men – but one critical piece remained.
-While their new harvests grew at a spectacular rate, farmers lacked the means to efficiently process their beans.
+The women and men earned a stable livelihood with support from the program – but one critical piece remained.
+While their new harvests grew at a spectacular rate, farmers lacked the means to process their beans efficiently.
 Without a pulper machine (which removes the pulp from the bean), farmers must either pound the beans with a mortar and pestle or carry the beans in buckets to a shared coffee pulper.
-This final production process requires a huge amount of additional time and labor, an obstacle to producing the quality and quantity of beans necessary for a higher income.
+This final production process requires considerable additional time and labor, an obstacle to producing the quality and quantity of beans necessary for a higher income.

-Working with the Zimbabwe Coffee Mill (ZCM), a private farmer-owned business servicing coffee farmers, TechnoServe distributed coffee pulpers to 70 coffee farmers in Zimbabwe.
+Working with the Zimbabwe Coffee Mill (ZCM), a private farmer-owned business servicing coffee farmers, TechnoServe distributed coffee pulpers to 70 farmers in Zimbabwe.
 Now, with a simple turn of a wheel, an entire day’s harvest can be processed in less than one hour – reducing the time by roughly 80%.
-Using a pulper also increases a farmer’s chances of producing export quality coffee that they can sell to international coffee companies like Nespresso.
-Compared to the local market, this gives coffee farmers in Zimbabwe a 45% income increase on each kilogram of coffee sold.
-Most of this money is paid in US dollars, not local currency, which is critical in a country with an annual inflation rate of over 400%.
+Using a pulper also increases farmers’ chances of producing export-quality coffee that they can sell to international coffee companies like Nespresso.
+This gives coffee farmers in Zimbabwe a 45% income increase on each kilogram of coffee sold compared to the local market.
+Most of this money is paid in U.S. dollars, not local currency, which is critical in a country with an annual inflation rate of over 400%.

-Bringing pulpers to a coffee community makes it possible for additional farmers to improve their processing.
-Since farmers typically share resources with their neighbors, it is expected that 4-5 farming households will use the pulpers, ultimately impacting as many as 350 farmers.
+Bringing pulpers to a coffee community allows additional farmers to improve their processing.
+Since farmers typically share resources with their neighbors, 4-5 farming households are expected to use each pulper, ultimately impacting as many as 350 farmers.

-Reviving coffee farming in Zimbabwe has been possible thanks to farmers like James and Lizzy Musere. (image: TechnoServe/Carole Hemmings)
+Reviving coffee farming in Zimbabwe has been possible thanks to farmers like James and Lizzy Musere.
+(TechnoServe / Carole Hemmings)

 A Brighter Future for the Musere Family